 Arms, armour, paintbrushes

-Onboard the invasion fleet was what you might call an early war photographer – painter Jan Cornelisz Vermeyen – with instructions from the Emperor to record the (hopefully triumphant) mission.
+Charles’s invasion fleet included what you might call an early war photographer – painter Jan Cornelisz Vermeyen – with instructions from the Emperor to record the (hopefully triumphant) mission.

-There’s plenty of accompanying information in English (also on the audio guide), and the cartoons are certainly worth a closer look (literally and figuratively).
-I was going to give them a miss, but my wife persuaded me otherwise – and I’m glad she did.
+The cartoons certainly deserve a closer look (literally and figuratively).
+I was going to give them a miss, but my wife persuaded me otherwise.
+And I’m glad she did.

 The images, which Vermeyen completed in collaboration with other artists, tell the story of the campaign in graphic detail.

-Some of the battle scenes bear comparison with modern 18-rated video games – headless bodies spouting blood, gore-covered swords, and similar.
-But there are sweet touches too, like the artist picturing himself serenely drawing away in his notebook in the midst of the chaos of war.
+Some of the battle scenes bear comparison with modern 18-rated video games: headless bodies spouting blood, gore-covered swords, and similar.
+But you find sweet touches too, like the artist picturing himself serenely drawing away in his notebook in the midst of the chaos of war.

-This special exhibition was supposed to end in September 2015, but has become more or less permanent (lucky for us).
-At the time of writing, the museum had begun an extensive restoration project, given the age of the cartoons and the fragility of the paper used by Vermeyen and his collaborators.
+At the time of writing, the museum had begun an extensive restoration project in light of the age of the cartoons and the fragility of the paper used by Vermeyen and his collaborators.
+You can support the museum’s efforts here.

 Vermeyen junior also made, for example, the crown that later became the formal imperial crown of the Austrian Empire.